1and1/ioc-unit/README.md

 * ejb-cdi-unit-tomee-simple contains some code doing simple tests only with tomee. ejb-cdi-unit is not used here.
 * ejb-cdi-unit-camunda contains the camunda-bpm-platform/engine-cdi - tests ported from arquillian to ejb-cdi-unit.
 * examples contains showcases including some diagrams which should show the usage together with the internal working of ejb-cdi-unit.
 Some proposed solutions for easy simulation of remote Services and callbacks are also shown there.

+# JUnit5

+As realized in the JUnit4 implementation, the Testclass "lives" inside the CDI-Container as applicationscoped bean.
+This works, because the Runner can create the actual instance of the testclass.
+This does not work anymore in the case you want to support
+JUnitRules or JUnit5.
+Then the actual testclass is created by the framework, that does not use the CDI-Container to handle the instances.

+The solution of ejb-cdi-unit is:

+*Restrict the testclasses to support only @Inject*.
+Handling @Inject allows the full integration of the tests inside the CDI-Container.
+All beans to be tested can be injected and used inside the test-methods.

+The restrictions normally are not so imposing.
+* Interceptors will not work.
+* Decorators will not work
+* Producers may not use not injected Instance-variables but normally this is not important for the testclasses.

+Technically the TestInstances are fetched as they are created by JUnit5 and the injected instance-variables are initialized by copying them from another Instance of the test-class which is created during the initialization of the CDI-Container.

 # Examples